Unsolicited Proposal Guideline

 Build Nova Scotia retains sole and absolute discretion regarding in-year proposal selection, and, the right to proceed immediately to Public Tender where a proposal idea shows promise of immediate and long-term viability.
 Respondents should have no expectation of proposal idea exclusivity.

 Potential proponents should forward their proposals in one email only to BDO@buildns.ca.
 The email subject line must read “UNSOLICITED PROPOSAL” – all caps.
 Proposals should be saved in Adobe PDF, Microsoft Word, or Microsoft Excel.
 Proponents will be notified of proposal status within sixty (60) days of receipt by Build Nova Scotia.

 In advance of a proponent being approved for an in-year proposal opportunity, a Form of Agreement will need to be signed with Build Nova Scotia.

-Questions related to this policy should be directed to the Director, Operations and Procurement at email@example.com
+Questions related to this policy should be directed to the Business Development and Program Manager at BDO@buildns.ca

 To view the guideline in PDF format, please click here.